 Alpha Epsilon Delta (AED)

 Alpha Epsilon Delta is Baylor’s only Pre-Health Professional Honor Society and is part of AED on a national scale as the Texas Beta Chapter.
 Established in 1929, we have a rich and extensive history of serving pre-health students.
 We are an organization that seeks to foster the intellectual, professional, and personal development of our members through our programs and events, each designed to build camaraderie, fellowship, service, and excellence in scholarship.
 Our New Member process and social events allow members to build strong bonds with other pre-health students.
 In addition, our members cultivate their hearts for service through a wide variety of events and programs, including an annual mission trip to the Dominican Republic.
 There are numerous opportunities to get involved in research and shadowing through the programs we provide and our speaker events with faculty and notable members of the healthcare and research fields.
-Also, our annual Pre-Health Symposium, an event open to the Baylor Pre-Health community, promotes networking with over 40 different professional schools from Texas and the greater region.
+Also, our annual Pre-Health Symposium, an event open to the entire Baylor Pre-Health community, promotes networking with over 40 different professional schools both in and outside of Texas.
 We envision our organization to be a place to cultivate future health care professionals who lead lives of leadership, compassion, integrity, excellence, and continual learning.

 American Medical Women's Association (AMWA)

 We are the Baylor chapter of a national organization that functions to advance women's health by providing and developing leadership, advocacy, mentoring, and strategic alliance opportunities.
 Our chapter here is focused on students as they advance in their pre-health journey while opening up discussions about the empowerment of women in health care.
 We have a variety of keynote speakers, service opportunities, workshops, and panels.
 Fostering close community and taking care of each other is one of our top priorities.